 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 He will carefully check the affected claw and surrounding tissue.
 The number of claws and feet involved can help your veterinarian to narrow down a cause.
 Trauma is a probable cause if only one claw is involved.
 Multiple claws and feet may indicate systemic disease.

 He may need to perform some diagnostic tests to determine the cause.
 This may include:

 Further testing may be necessary to determine an underlying cause such as blood tests.

-Cats are fairly easy to care for, but a regular routine once a week can prevent some nail conditions developing, especially in older cats.
-Check the claws for signs of breakage and/or overgrowth and trim if necessary.
-Most cats only need to lose 1-2mm of the nail and be careful not to cut the quick, which contains blood vessels and nerves, making it extremely painful if it is cut into.
+Cats are relatively easy to care for, but a routine once a week can prevent some nail conditions developing, especially in older cats.
+Check the claws for signs of breakage and overgrowth and trim if necessary.
+Most cats only need to lose 1-2mm of the nail.
+Be careful not to cut the quick, which contains blood vessels and nerves.
 I have always used human nail clippers on my cats which seem to work fine, but you can also purchase nail clippers designed for cats.
-Some have a circle which you place the tip of the claw inside and cut, this helps to reduce the chances of accidentally cutting into the quick.
+Some have a circle which you place the tip of the claw inside and cut; this helps to reduce the chances of accidentally cutting into the quick.

 Cats may benefit from the addition of omega-3 fatty acids to their food.
 These essential acids can help reduce inflammation and are great for skin nail and coat condition.

 Provide your cat with a scratching post so that he can regularly strop his nails, which helps to remove the outer layer.